Skip to main content

 6. Output the public SSH key:

-Specify <~/.ssh/id_rsa.pub>, which is the full path to the public key that you specified in step 3.
+Specify <path> — the full path to the public key you specified in step 3, for example ~/.ssh/id_rsa.pub.

-A public SSH key can be added to the cloud platform and then placed when creating a server.
+A public SSH key can be added to a cloud-based platform and then hosted at the server creation.

 The way a key is added to the cloud platform affects its availability in projects, pools, and to users, as well as the way it is placed on the server when created.
-See table for more information on key differences.
+See the table for more details on key differences SSH keys for project and service user.

 The key will only be available in one project, for all users.

-1. In Control Panel, go to Cloud PlatformAccess.
+1. В control panels go to Cloud platformAccess.

 4. Enter the name of the key.